MustardChef/WSABuilds/README.md

 >    - [Windows 11 x64](https://github.com/MustardChef/WSABuilds/releases/tag/Windows_11_2407.40000.4.0_v2)
 >    - [Windows 10 x64](https://github.com/MustardChef/WSABuilds/releases/tag/Windows_10_2407.40000.4.0_v2)
 >
+> #### If some apps that worked before, still refuse to work after updating, try clearing the app data and cache or reinstalling the apps.
+If the issue still occurs, you may need to perform a clean install to fix some apps.
+Create a backup before proceeding.
+>
 > #### LET ME KNOW VIA GITHUB ISSUES, THE WSA COMMUNITY DISCORD OR THE r/WSA SUBREDDIT IF THESE RELEASES HAVE SOLVED YOUR ISSUE.
 THANK YOU.
 > </details>